 If you are into history and have time during your weekend in Chattanooga for an extra tour, a trolley tour has a pick-up spot here at Frothy Monkey.
 You have a knowledgeable tour guide and visit a 100+-year-old train station, historic railroad museum, and the oldest and second-largest national cemetery in the US

 First of all, a moment for the adorable name.
 Second of all, they have the aesthetic to match!
 You know when you find a place that’s so aesthetically pleasing and you’re praying that the food and drinks are up to par?
 Well, Sleepyhead Coffee is more than just a pretty face— it has delicious coffee to match!

 I got a simple vanilla cappuccino and thought it had a really nice flavor.
 We had to get it to go, but if you have time, enjoy it there and get a picture with their adorable neon sign while holding your pink coffee cup!

 Mean Mug Coffee

-Okay, anyway, they have so many delicious-sounding salads, but I got the BrewHouse Salad and added onion and salmon (although I think chicken would have been a better choice with this salad).
+On a lighter note, they also have so many delicious-sounding salads.
+I got the BrewHouse Salad and added onion and salmon (although I think chicken would have been a better choice with this salad).
 I also subbed out the wheat beer vinny dressing they usually pair with it for their citrus honey vinny, and it was 100% one of the best dressings I’ve had in a long time.
-Their pizzas are really bomb too, if the rolls don’t give you your fix!
-And the cherry on top?
-They have rooftop seating for you to enjoy your food and drinks on.

 Clumpies Ice Cream Co.